A Baker’s Dozen:

 Bread Baked foods produced from dough made of flour, water, salt and other optional ingredients, and leavened by yeast or other leavening agents.

 Bran The outer layers of a kernel of grain that lie just below the hull.
 “Miller’s bran,” raw bran layers removed from the grain kernel.
 About 14.5 percent of whole wheat flour is bran and provides dietary fiber and nutrients.
 See A Kernel of Wheat

 Bread flour Unbleached, enriched or whole wheat flour high enough in protein (11% or more) for yeast bread dough development and preferred for use in bread machines.
 Texas Wheat Resource Flour 101

 Bread scoring 1.
 Evaluation of finished baked product to determine quality.
-2. Slashing the surface (top) of loaves to allow for expansion as the loaf is baked.
+2. Slashing the surface (top) of loaves after proofing and prior to baking to allow for expansion as the loaf is baked.
+Techniques.